fynv/ThrustRTC/docs/README.md

 Note that these objects are just catching the source code, no compilation will happen before they are sent to a context for launching.

+A Kernel object can be created given the following:

+* Names of parameters
+* Body of the kernel function represented as a string

+Then it can be launched given the following:

+* The Context object
+* Grid Dimensions
+* Block Dimensions
+* Device Viewable Objects as arguments

 Example using Kernel objects:

 ```cpp